SashaPatsel/coding-drills/ruby/01-basic-syntax/README.md

 ## Instructions
 In this exercise, we'll be setting up a shop using ruby!

+To run a file in ruby, simply enter ruby and then the file name in the command line.

+In `prompt.rb`:

 1. Create you store's profile using a dictionary.
 You must include at least 4 different keys, and one of those keys must point to an array of items your store sells.

 2. Print out a short bio about your store using some of the keys in the dictionary you just created.